ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 ## Notifications
 {: #notifications-transient-virtual-servers}

 When configured, you can receive automated reclaim notifications that help you prepare and reduce lost data.
 For more information, see [Configuring automated reclaim notifications](/docs/virtual-servers?topic=virtual-servers-configuring-notifications-for-reclaims-of-transient-virtual-servers#configuring-notifications-for-reclaims-of-transient-virtual-servers).

 ## Limitations
 {: #limitations-transient-virtual-servers}

-Consider the following limitations before provisioning a transient virtual server.
+Consider the following limitations before you provision a transient virtual server.

 * The number of supported, concurrent instances are part of your account-wide device quota.
 For more information about concurrent instance limits, see [FAQ: Virtual servers](/docs/virtual-servers?topic=virtual-servers-faqs-virtual-servers#faqs-virtual-servers).
 * Transient instances cannot be upgraded or downgraded.